-Also, $sp^3$-hybridized, aromatic, and $sp^2$-hybridized (in carbonyl) carbon atoms contribute with $\sim$164, $\sim$162, and 157 kcal/mol, respectively, also reflecting the fact that four single bonds contribute more bonding energy than two single and one double bond, and that aromaticity provides additional stabilization.
-It is also consistent that hydrogen atoms have a relatively small variance in their contribution (64 to 66 kcal/mol), they can only have single bonds.
-For comparison, we have also calculated corresponding energies using reparameterized Morse potentials~\cite{baml}.
-Overall fair agreement with corresponding Morse numbers is found, suggesting the capability of AML to provide qualitative and quantitative insight to a degree previously only accessible through physically motivated approximations.
-Note that, obviously, Morse potential based estimates of atomization energies of such molecules are dramatically worse than AML due to their averaged parameters, rigid functional form, and inherent neglect of interatomic many-body effects.
+Also, $sp^3$-hybridized (with neighbors being all C/H), $sp^2$-hybridized (in carbonyl), and aromatic (in benzene) carbon atoms contribute with $\sim$160, $\sim$161, and $\sim$164 kcal/mol, respectively, also reflecting the fact that aromaticity provides significant stabilization to C atoms.
+It is also consistent that hydrogen atoms have a relatively small variance in their contribution (60 to 64 kcal/mol), they can only have single bonds.
+Corresponding energies from reparameterized Morse potentials~\cite{baml} compare favourably, suggesting the capability of AML to provide qualitative and quantitative insight to a degree previously only accessible through physically motivated approximations.